justincbagley/curriculum-vitae/README.md

 **Acknowledgements**

-> This code was modified from code forked from Niema Moshiri's <a href="https://github.com/niemasd/curriculum-vitae">curriculum-vitae</a> repository on GitHub, which he currently uses and updates.
+> This code was modified from code forked from <a href="https://niema.net">Niema Moshiri's</a> <a href="https://github.com/niemasd/curriculum-vitae">curriculum-vitae</a> repository on GitHub, which he currently uses and updates.
 Many thanks to Niema for making this code publicly available for forking on GitHub!!
 It has been very useful to me.